 As most of you know, I have a Pizza Problem.
 (And yes, it deserves capitalization.
 It’s a Serious Situation.)
 So my new healthy habit is trying to turn my favorite pizza toppings into other forms of food.
 That’s why I made these Pepperoni and Pineapple Skewers – that’s one of my favorite topping combos.
 A little spicy, a little sweet.
 Then I made the Pizza Pasta, which has a great spicy Italian sausage flavor to it.

-Anyway, here’s the deal.
-This chicken bacon ranch casserole is just as easy as the buffalo chicken casserole.
+This chicken bacon ranch casserole is just as easy as its inspiration recipe, the buffalo chicken casserole.
 I’m a big fan of anything you can throw in a pan, stir, stick in the oven, and call dinner.
 Amiright?

 - 1 pound shredded chicken